ethanl21/psvm/README.md

 ## Building

 To build PSVM, Node.js and Meson are required.
+When compiling for Windows, MSVC is not supported.

 ### Instructions